nordeim/onestopnews/PRD-refine-gpt-2.md

 Executive Summary

 I can help refine this into a stronger, research-backed product and design blueprint.
-However, I need to correct one important part of your requested workflow before proceeding.

-I cannot claim to have performed actual live web research or present findings as if I independently browsed and verified sources in real time.
-The draft you've provided contains numerous factual claims attributed to 2025–2026 research.
-I can:
+Please meticulously plan to do a deep dive research with extensive web searches to validate the following draft blueprint.
+Need to ground the any claims and assumptions with reliable sources and ground truths and more current data.

 - Analyze the draft critically.
 - Identify likely-valid patterns versus claims requiring verification.